 You are a great, great champion of our lives.

-And uh you actually do the things that you say you do, and I I think that people respect that enormously.
+And you actually do the things that you say you do.

-I certainly do, and the people of Israel do, and I think the Jewish people do as well.
+I certainly do, and the people of Israel do.

-We just saw your uh representative in the Department of Justice fighting anti-Semitism, standing up for Israel in international forms.
+We just saw your representative in the Department of Justice fighting anti-Semitism, standing up for Israel in international forms.

 I just want you to know from the heart, it's deeply, deeply appreciated.

-Uh first, if I can mention tariffs, it's a subject of some interest today.
+First, if I can mention tariffs, it's a subject of some interest today.

-Um I can tell you that uh I said to the president a very simple thing.
+I can tell you that I said to the President a very simple thing: we will eliminate the trade deficit with the United States.

 We intend to do it very quickly.

-We think it's the right thing to do, and we're going to also eliminate uh trade barriers, a variety of trade barriers that have been put up unnecessarily, and I think Israel can serve as a model for many countries who uh ought to do the same.
+And I think Israel can serve as a model for many countries who ought to do the same.

 It says, you know, we're allowing other countries to put tariffs on us, but we don't put tariffs on them.

-And you know, I'm a free trade champion, and free trade has to be fair trade.
+And, you know, I'm a free trade champion, and free trade has to be fair trade.

 We are going to eliminate the tariffs and rapidly.

-Those results are gonna come back.
+And those results are going to come back.

 That's the first thing.